Peregrinate-PG/Peregrinate-PG.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-As an undergraduate student at the Yingcai Honors College of UESTC (top 2% selective program), I pursue rigorous interdisciplinary research spanning game theory and artificial intelligence.
-My first-authored works on Q-learning in evolutionary games are currently under review at IEEE Transactions on Cybernetics (IF=11.8) and an Applied Mathematical Modelling "special issue", developing novel Q-learning frameworks for cooperation dynamics.
-Beyond my core focus on estimation theory, I actively bridge mathematical foundations with practical AI implementations – from ROF-based image denoising to neural PDE solvers – evidenced by my APMCM Outstanding Winner Award.
-Maintaining a 3.99/4.00 GPA while conducting these explorations, I further strengthen technical communication through IELTS 7.0-certified English proficiency.
-I am particularly driven to investigate how adaptive learning mechanisms can reshape strategic decision-making in complex systems.
+I am **Xiang Li (李想)**, you can also call me **Alex Sterling**.
+I am currently an undergraduate student at **[Yingcai Honors College of UESTC](https://www.yingcai.uestc.edu.cn/en/)** majoring in Computer Science and Technology.

+My research interests primarily focus on **network science** and **evolutionary game theory**.
+My initial researches explore **Q-learning** mechanisms in strategic decision-making, with two first-authored papers under review at *IEEE Transactions on Cybernetics* and *"special issue"* column under *Applied Mathematical Modelling*.

+Alongside my recent work on pair estimation theory, I enjoy bridging mathematical models with computational implementations.
+This includes deriving ROF algorithms for image denoising, designing neural networks for solving PDEs, and experimenting with pansharpening techniques.
+Moreover, I am also very interested in mathematical modeling.
+Our underwater image restoration scheme won the **first prize** in 2024 Asia and Pacific Mathematical Contest in Modeling(APMCM).

+With a **3.99/4.00 GPA** and **IELTS 7.0** certification, I am confident that I have the necessary knowledge reserve and language ability for scientific research.
+I strive to maintain both academic rigor and effective cross-cultural communication.
+I'm always open to discussing game-theoretic learning frameworks, AI-driven mathematical modeling, or any interdisciplinary challenges.

+If our research interests resonate, welcome collaborative opportunities – let's connect!😀